nest/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

    y = nest.spatial.distance.y
    lhs = x * x / rx**2 + y * y / ry**2
    mask_param = nest.logic.conditional(lhs <= 1.0, 0.5, 0.0)
+   # Because the probability outside the ellipse is zero,
-   # Could also have defined it as
+   # we could also have defined the parameter as
    # mask_param = 0.5*(lhs <= 1.0)

 Then, we can use the parameter as connection probability when connecting populations with spatial